Charlibb/Charlibb/README.md

 ### Welcome to my Portfolio Github page
-#### This portfolio is currently under construction.
+#### This human is currently under construction.

 ---

-🔭 I’m currently in a training programme at Digital Career Institute for full-stack web developers.
+🔭 Recently graduated from Digital Career Institute as a full-stack web developers.

 You can visit my personal portfolio   <a href="http://carlosbborruel.me/">
          here</a>